talyaron/fullstack-feb23/06-React/05-states/task.md

 Edit should prompt the user for a new body. delete should delete the post.

 ## task 8
-add to the blog post which user "written" it. use the name of the user that appears on the navbar.
+add to the blog-post which user "written" it. use the name of the user that appears on the navbar.